 Where Can I Find Essential Fatty Acids?

 Since the body doesn't create essential fatty acids naturally, it is important to make sure you eat plenty of omega 3 and omega 6 fatty acids.
 Some great sources include mustard greens, spinach, kale, flaxseed oil, brazil nuts, avocados, pumpkin seeds, uncooked olive oil, walnuts and (if you aren't vegan or vegetarian) seafood such as mackerel, salmon, sardines, and albacore tuna.
-I find it interesting (and scary) that most Americans typically get their omega 6 fatty acids from less than ideal sources such as corn, safflower, soybean and cottonseed oils — often from fried foods.
-Because high heat tends to destroy essential fatty acids, it is better to get your portion from sources such as raw nuts and leafy greens than from cooking oils — two easy ways to do this are to replace chips and other salty snacks with nuts and trail mixes and to replace hydrogenated fats and oils with healthier EFA-based oils when at all possible.
+I find it interesting (and scary) that most Americans typically get their omega 6 fatty acids from less than ideal sources such as corn, safflower, soybean and cottonseed oils—and often from fried foods.
+Because high heat oxidizes essential fatty acids, it is better to get your portion from sources such as raw nuts and leafy greens than from cooking oils—two easy ways to do this are to replace chips and other salty snacks with nuts and trail mixes and to replace hydrogenated fats and oils with healthier EFA-based oils when at all possible.
 You'll be able to have a diet that's better for you and your skin, without feeling overly restricted or deprived.